AdobeDocs/experience-manager-65.en/help/forms/using/create-form-data-models.md

 Ensure that you have configured the data sources you intend to use in the form data model as described in [Configure data sources](../../forms/using/configure-data-sources.md).
 Do the following to create a form data model based on configured data sources:

 1. In AEM author instance, navigate to **[!UICONTROL Forms > Data Integrations]**.
-1. Tap **[!UICONTROL Create > Form Data Model]**.
+1. Select **[!UICONTROL Create > Form Data Model]**.
 1. In the Create Form Data Model dialog:

     * Specify a name for the form data model.
     * (**Optional**) Specify title, description, and tags for the form data model.
-    * (**Optional and applicable only if data sources are configured**) Tap the tick icon next to the **[!UICONTROL Data Source Configuration]** field and select the configuration node where cloud services for the data sources you want to use reside.
+    * (**Optional and applicable only if data sources are configured**) Select the tick icon next to the **[!UICONTROL Data Source Configuration]** field and select the configuration node where cloud services for the data sources you want to use reside.
 It restricts the list of data sources available for selection on the next page to the ones available in the selected configuration node.
 However, any JDBC database and AEM user profile data sources are listed by default.
 If you do not select a configuration node, data sources from all configuration nodes are listed.

-   Tap **[!UICONTROL Next]**.
+   Select **[!UICONTROL Next]**.

 1. (**Applicable only if data sources are configured**) The **[!UICONTROL Select Datasource]** screen lists available data sources, if any.
 Select data sources you want to use in the form data model.
-1. Tap **[!UICONTROL Create]** and on the confirmation dialog, tap **[!UICONTROL Open]** to open the form data model editor.
+1. Select **[!UICONTROL Create]** and on the confirmation dialog, select **[!UICONTROL Open]** to open the form data model editor.

 Let us review the different components of the form data model editor UI.